gil2rok/Small-Java-Projects/README.md

-# Processing-Java-Projects
+# Small Java Projects
-A collection of small(ish) projects made in Processing
+A collection of small(ish) projects made in Processing, a Java-based IDE

 Here is what each project does:
 1. Double_Pendulem -- visual simulation replicating the physics of a double pendulem